Device Trust Scoring

-An organization’s admin writes policies in terms of Trust Levels (and roles) needed to access a service.
-If a device adheres to an organization’s trust policies, then it may continue accessing Banyan-secured resources.
-If a device does not meet enough factors (sufficient to meet the Trust Level threshold), then it cannot access Banyan-secured resources.
+A device’s Trust Level can be used as input to zero-trust Policies.
+An organization’s admin configures Policies in terms of Trust Levels (and Roles) needed to access a service.
+If a device meets an organization’s Policy requirements, then it may continue accessing Banyan-secured resources.
+If a device does not satisfy key enabled Trust Factors (sufficient to meet the Trust Level threshold), then it cannot access Banyan-secured resources.